venkatareddyjillela/stock_price_prediction/README.md

 # stock_price_prediction
-## LSTM model is used to predict stock price in future
+## LSTM model is used to predict stock future price